joao-p-marques/VivumLab/website/docs/software/wificard.md

 run: **`vlab update_one service=wificard`**

 ## Need more help?
-Further information regarding services can be found. <br />
+Further information regarding services can be found. \
-General Information can be found in the [documentation](https://docs.vivumlab.com). <br />
+General Information can be found in the [documentation](https://vivumlab.com/docs). \
-Additional assistance can be found on our [Contact Us](https://docs.vivumlab.com/Contact-us) page.
+Additional assistance can be found on our [Contact Us](https://vivumlab.com/docs/contact) page.